QueenEmilyT/Group19EmbeddedProject/README.md

 Board 1: Temperature and Humidity Sensing
 - Reads temperature and humidity data using a DHT11 sensor**.
 - Toggles data transmission with a push button.
-- Uses ADC (Analog-to-Digital Converter)for sensor readings and GPIO for input/output handling.
+- Uses  GPIO for input/output handling.
 - Configured with external interrupts for button presses using EICRA and EIMSK registers.

 Board 2: Data Logging